Queen Elizabeth II tests positive for covid, is experiencing ‘mild cold like symptoms,’ palace says

 The positive test follows that of her son and daughter-in-law, Prince Charles and Camilla, who tested positive for the coronavirus earlier this month.

-The palace said that the queen will "continue to receive medical attention and will follow all the appropriate guidelines.”
+The palace said that the queen will “continue to receive medical attention and will follow all the appropriate guidelines.”
+Under the current rules in England, the queen is supposed to self-quarantine for 10 days, but she can end her isolation after five days if she tests negative.

 Within minutes of the palace’s announcement, messages of support for the monarch poured in on social media.

+Prime Minister Boris Johnson tweeted, “I’m sure I speak for everyone in wishing Her Majesty The Queen a swift recovery from Covid and a rapid return to vibrant good health.”

 “The commitment Her Majesty the Queen has shown to our country continues to be unwavering,” tweeted London mayor Sadiq Khan, as he wished her a “swift and safe recovery” from the virus.

+Many leaders in Europe and around the world have contracted the virus.
+Indeed, Prince Charles has had it twice.
+When he tested positive earlier this month, there was far less alarm them when he tested positive in the spring of 2020, at the start of the pandemic.

+But there has been widespread concern about the health of the queen, a symbol of stability who is this year celebrating 70 years on the throne.

-A combination of health issues and coronavirus restrictions has kept the queen mostly away from public engagements for the past five months.
+A combination of health issues and coronavirus restrictions has kept her mostly away from public engagements for the past five months.

 The queen was hospitalized overnight in October for what Buckingham Palace said were “preliminary investigations.”
 Afterward, the palace reported, doctors advised her to rest and undertake only “light duties.”